csucla2015/DjangoSQL/README.md

 2. git clone https://github.com/csucla2015/DjangoSQL.git inside the same directory
 3. cd votes
 4. Enter your credentials and your table name inside the createTable.py and views.py
-5. Change the template path in views.py
-6. cd ..
+5. cd ..
-7. python manage.py runserver
+6. python manage.py runserver
-8. Go to your browser and enter the ip mentioned in the terminal
+7. Go to your browser and enter the ip mentioned in the terminal